-For example, if you’re planning to replace your current artificial surface, then you’ll need to consider the amount of material that can be reused.
-Several layers such as steel building and structural supports, gravel, and sand are placed between the actual ground and artificial turf.
+For example, if you’re planning to replace your existing artificial surface, then you’ll need to consider the amount of material that can be reused.
+Several layers, such as steel building and structural supports, gravel, and sand, are placed between the solid ground and artificial turf.

 The construction process for a new soccer field will start with excavations of the current ground.
 Then the supporting layers will be added after the grading process.
 Climate and the quality of the soil will also affect your budget.